alevoski/ScanPC/readme.md

 [![Language](https://img.shields.io/badge/language-python3-orange.svg)](https://www.python.org/)

 ScanPC is an audit tool for Windows.
-It scans your Windows computer to gather informations like :
+It scans Windows computers to gather informations like :
 - the user accounts list
 - the password policy
 - the share folders list